microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ## Source maps

-The Node.js debugger of VS Code supports JavaScript source maps that help debugging of transpiled languages, for example, TypeScript or minified/uglified JavaScript.
+The JavaScript debugger of VS Code supports source maps that help debugging of transpiled languages, for example, TypeScript or minified/uglified JavaScript.
 With source maps, it's possible to single step through or set breakpoints in the original source.
 If no source map exists for the original source, or if the source map is broken and cannot successfully map between the source and the generated JavaScript, then breakpoints show up as unverified (gray hollow circles).

 The source map feature is controlled by the `sourceMaps` attribute that defaults to `true`.
-This means that node debugging always tries to use source maps (if it can find any) and as a consequence, you can even specify a source file (for example, app.ts) with the `program` attribute.
+This means that the debugger always tries to use source maps (if it can find any) and as a consequence, you can even specify a source file (for example, app.ts) with the `program` attribute.
 If you need to disable source maps for some reason, you can set the `sourceMaps` attribute to `false`.

 ### Tool Configuration